New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

-The semisimplification of this category is the Verlinde category $\Ver_p$.
-Recall that in essence, the semisimplification of a symmetric tensor category is the symmetric tensor category obtained by declaring all indecomposable objects to be simple, except those with zero dimension, which are removed (for more details, see \cite{etingof2019semisimplification}).
-More importantly, there is a semisimplification functor from a symmetric tensor category $\mathcal{C}$ to its a semisimplification $\ov{\mathcal{C}}$, and it is symmetric and monoidal.
+The semisimplification of this category is by definition the Verlinde category $\Ver_p$.
+Formally speaking, this is the symmetric tensor category obtained by quotienting out by the tensor ideal of \textit{negligible morphisms}, which are morphisms $f: V \rightarrow W$ such that for all morphisms $g: W \rightarrow V$, the trace of the composition $f \circ g$ is zero.
+Intuitively, the effect of this is forcing Schur's lemma to hold.
+In other words, the semisimplification of a symmetric tensor category is the symmetric tensor category obtained by declaring all indecomposable objects to be simple, except those whose categorical dimension is zero, which are sent to zero.
+We then define the tensor product the same way (for more details on semisimplification, see \cite{etingof2019semisimplification}).
+The semisimplification is a semisimple symmetric tensor category by construction.
+There is a semisimplification functor from a symmetric tensor category $\mathcal{C}$ to its semisimplification $\ov{\mathcal{C}}$, and it is symmetric and monoidal.
 We will denote the images of objects under this functor with an overline over the original object.